jedevc/fyp-report/report.md

 | 2 | `n`, `qq2`, `ts`, `b`, `r03` | `ify_wattrl`, `istente`, `inify`, `pthresub`, `xmktimemsgs` |
 | 3 | `tmp`, `tls_tail`, `v5`, `wcs`, `test` | `weak_alias`, `ldir_r`, `sched_secmp`, `ctions_getln`, `isspawn_find` |

-As we move towards higher values of $k$, the results become more and more readable and more similar to actual names that we would expect a programmer to name variables and functions.
+As we move towards higher values of $k$, the results become increasingly readable and more similar to actual names that we would expect a programmer to name variables and functions.